Kl0ven/docker-toolbox/README.md

 Docker + Kubernetes Toolbox for testing and debugging rollout deployment and network issues

+⚠ Please be careful This is not meant to run in production.

 This image start a simple http server with a few route.
 It also contains a suite of network tools.